 K: Have you thought about giving her varnish?

-B: Actually we just suggested it, but to [use it] or not, it’s her decision.
+B: Actually, we just suggested it, but to [use it] or not, it’s her decision.
 Obviously, she wants her own way.

 All the artists now, especially from the first cohort, who graduated and are now using this room as artists, have their own drawer to store their own works.
 They know where the tools are, what tools to pick.
-Each of them has their own material.
+Each of them has their own materials.
 For example, Ka-yan mainly [uses] paper collage and charcoal.